 Once you have reached the top of the pose, hold it for several breaths before slowly lowering yourself back down to your starting position.

 Repeat the pose a few more times, focusing on working through any feelings of stiffness or tightness in your body as you do so.

-This yoga posture is a great way to open up and energize the fourth chakra, helping you to connect with your feelings of love, compassion, and kindness for others.
+This yoga posture is great to open up and energize the fourth chakra and help you connect with your feelings of love, compassion, and kindness.

 5. Puppy Pose – Anahatasana

 To get into Puppy Pose, start in a tabletop position with your hands below your shoulders and your knees below your hips.

 Slowly and gently bring your forehead to the floor, arching your back up towards the ceiling as you do so.